Alex-Porter1/CarCar/README.md

 ## Design

+We have an included image in our file, "CarCarExcalidraw.png" for our sticks and boxes.

+Go into our repo, and clone the main branch.

+After, cloning the main branch, go into your terminal, and cd into the correct directory you would like to clone the repo into.

+Then use, git clone and past the link into the terminal and run the command.

+After cloning into your correct directory, run docker-compose build.
+Then run docker-compose up.

+After running those commands, go to http://localhost:3000.

 ## Service microservice

 I'm going to create a Technician Model.
 The properties will include a name and employee number(unique?).